History Made: Woman Takes Helm At CIA

 According to the organization, the CIA formed in 1947 with the signing of the National Security Act by President Harry S, Truman.

-The organization’s mission is to : “Preempt threats and further US national security objectives by collecting intelligence that matters, producing objective all-source analysis, conducting effective covert action as directed by the president, and safeguarding the secrets that help keep our Nation safe,” according to the organization.
+The organization’s mission is to: “Preempt threats and further US national security objectives by collecting intelligence that matters, producing objective all-source analysis, conducting effective covert action as directed by the president, and safeguarding the secrets that help keep our Nation safe,” according to the organization.